NPR Shopping Cart Economics: How Prices Changed At A Walmart In 1 Year

 See the full NPR Shopping Cart.

 In fact, shoppers are only starting to feel tariffs.
-Last year, the Trump administration specifically targeted industrial materials and parts rather than consumer products, to avoid shocking Americans with price hikes.
-The new rounds kicking in this month and in December will more directly affect a lot more of things people buy every day, like shoes, clothes and electronics.
+Last year, the Trump administration specifically targeted industrial materials and parts, rather than consumer products, to avoid shocking Americans with price hikes.
+The new rounds kicking in this month and in December will more directly affect a lot more of the things people buy every day, such as shoes, clothes and electronics.

-To the White House, the goal of tariffs is to make Chinese imports more expensive so that American companies move production and jobs back to the U.S. But few companies have actually been able to do that; many stay put or switch to other foreign countries like Vietnam.
+To the White House, the goal of tariffs is to make Chinese imports more expensive so that American companies move production and jobs back to the U.S. But few companies have actually been able to do that; many stay put or switch to other foreign countries such as Vietnam.

 Many makers and sellers have so far chosen to absorb most of the tariffs, spread them across dozens of items, or pressure suppliers to bear more of the burden.
-The big U.S. retailers — like Walmart, Target and others — get the final say on the price tags and for them, jolting shoppers with price hikes is the last resort.
+Big U.S. retailers — such as Walmart, Target and others — get the final say on the price tags, and for them, jolting shoppers with price hikes is the last resort.

 When it comes to the prices inside NPR's tariff-inspired shopping cart, the average price change since August 2018 was a 3% increase.
 That's almost double the current rate of inflation.